salrashid123/oauth2/README.md

    The following will load the RSA key and make it persistent at a specific handle

-   Using `go-tpm` is easier and I've setup a small app to import a service account key:

     a) Run the following utility function which does the same steps as `tpm2_tools` steps below

      - [Importing an external key and load it ot the TPM](https://github.com/salrashid123/tpm2/tree/master/tpm_import_external_rsa)